PyLops/pylops-mpi/joss/paper.md

   reflectivity[@Nemeth:1999].
 PyLops MPI breaks this problem by distributing the sources across different MPI ranks.
   Each rank applies the source modeling operator to perform matrix-vector products with the broadcasted reflectivity.
   The resulting data is then inverted using the MPI-Powered solvers to produce the desired subsurface image.

+- *Multi-Dimensional Deconvolution (MDD)* is a powerful technique used at various stages of the seismic processing sequence to create ideal datasets deprived of overburden effects[@Ravasi:2022].
+PyLops-MPI addresses this issue by ensuring that the model is available on all ranks and that the data is broadcasted.
+Operations are performed independently at each rank, eliminating the need for communication during the solving process.

 # References